TorMap/tormap/backend/README.md

 # Requires Docker; will prompt for password and print the hash to stdout
 docker run --rm -it httpd:2.4-alpine htpasswd -nBC 12 admin
 ```

-Also ensure your deployment explicitly enables the actuator endpoints you need (e.g. `management.endpoints.enabled-by-default` and `management.endpoints.web.exposure.include`).

 ## Config